jlerche/onsager_core/README.md

 # onsager_core

 Really, mostly a port of riak_core but using server wide clocks instead of merkle trees as the active anti-entropy method.
-Mainly a learning experience but who knows might become an actual production ready library :dancer:
+Mainly a learning experience but who knows might become an actual production ready library :dancer:.

 ## Installation